Who needs to complete a reconciliation form?

 Businesses are required to notify us within 10 calendar days of a material or business ownership change.

-If the name or address of your business has changed, you can update your address online or fill out the form on the flap attached to the return envelope provided with the Premium Remittance Form, the Reconciliation Form, or the statement of account.
+If the name or address of your business has changed, you can update your address online or fill out the form on the flap attached to the return envelope provided with the premium remittance form, the reconciliation form, or the statement of account.